akoen/notes/content/notes/algorithmic_policing.md

 -   E.g. The VPD uses GeoDASH to predict the areas in Vancouver which are most likely to experience break-and-enters within a given time period.

 **Algorithmic Surveillance Technologies** assist police with monitoring and surveillance of citizens.
 These technologies included license-plate readers, social media surveillance tools, and face-recognition software.

+Note: The _Electronic Frontier Foundation_ maintains a database of police surveillance technology in use across the United States at <https://atlasofsurveillance.org/>.

 Law enforcement agencies across Canada have begun to use algorithmic policing software.
 However, many people are concerned about the ethical implications of these technologies.